mkoshkina/jersey-number-pipeline/README.md

 Tracklet-level detection, localization and recognition (experiments on SoccerNet dataset):
   - occlusion/outlier removal using re-id features and fitting a guassian
   - legibility classifier
-  - pose extraction
+  - pose-guided RoI cropping
   - scene text recognition for jersey numbers
   - tracklet prediction consolidation

 ## Setup:
+Clone current repo.
+Create conda environment and install requirements.
-Code makes use of the following repositories that need to be installed separately following corresponding setup for each repo:
+Code makes use of the several repositories.
+Run
+> python3 setup.py

+to automatically clone, setup a separate conda environment for each and fetch models.

 ### Centroid-Reid:
 Repo: https://github.com/mikwieczorek/centroids-reid